zorridge/whatsapp-auto-sender/README.md

 ![image](https://user-images.githubusercontent.com/86993236/159037722-cfa563f5-9611-4d39-a0b7-e47b10e1091c.png)

 *OPTIONAL: Under the hood the function doing the work is running on a separate thread from the main thread that is displaying the GUI so even if you close the GUI the function will still run.
-So yes you can end the program by closing the terminal but let us stick to the "Kill" button please.
-Moving on.*
+To completely kill the script, either use the "Kill" button or close app.exe via Task Manager.*

 ![image](https://user-images.githubusercontent.com/86993236/159038912-e849b89f-3df6-41cb-b9ab-1f93d23ba75f.png)